asus4/tf-lite-unity-sample/README.md

   ./build_tflte.py --tfpath ../tensorflow -ios -android -macos
   ```

-- To build macOS Metal Delegate on TensorFlow v2.3.0 or later, See [the issue](https://github.com/tensorflow/tensorflow/issues/41039)
+- To build macOS Metal Delegate on TensorFlow v2.3.0 or later, You need to apply the changes in [the issue](https://github.com/tensorflow/tensorflow/issues/41039)

 ## Misc